danielryangreen/readme-generator/README.md

   ## Usage
   To run the application, enter `node index.js` in the terminal.
   ## License
-  This project is not licensed.
+  This project is covered under the MIT license.
   ## Contributing
-  PR
+  Please submit a pull request.
   ## Tests
   To run tests (if provided), enter `npm test` in the terminal.
   ## Questions